| |

 • Preheat the oven to 375°F.

 • Melt 4 tablespoons of butter in a medium saucepan over medium heat.
 Stir in the flour and cook, stirring, for about 1 minute.
-Gradually whisk in the milk or cream.
+Gradually whisk in the half-and-half or milk.
 Add the nutmeg and cook, stirring constantly, until the sauce thickens and bubbles.
-Add 1 1/2 cups of the shredded cheese; stir until cheese is melted.
-If the sauce is too thick, add more milk or cream.
+Add 1 1/2 cups of the shredded cheese; stir until the cheese is melted.
+If the sauce is too thick, add a splash more half-and-half or milk.
 Taste the sauce and add salt and pepper as needed.

 • Arrange half of the potato slices in the baking dish.